Stephanie Mary Pannell

 -

-I was born in a small town in South Georgia to a mother that is a nurse, and a father who is a general surgeon.
-Growing up my father was the only general surgeon within a 40 mile radius of our small town.
-One week out of the year they would bring in a locum and we would take a family vacation.
-Otherwise he was always on call.
-That being said, I grew up in a hospital if I wanted to spend time with my parents - I went to work with them.
-I loved every minute of it, I cannot remember any time in my life not wanting to grow up and be a surgeon just like my father.
+I was born in a small town in South Georgia to a mother who is a nurse, and a father who is a general surgeon.
+Growing up, my father was the only general surgeon within a 40-mile radius of our small town.
+One week out of the year, they would bring in a locum and we would take a family vacation.
+Otherwise, he was always on call.
+That being said, I grew up in a hospital.
+If I wanted to spend time with my parents, I went to work with them.
+I loved every minute of it.
+I cannot remember any time in my life not wanting to grow up and be a surgeon just like my father.

 Publications